Brandon689/HtmlToJsonConverterWeb/README.md

 ## 🌎 Live Website

-Visit our live converter: [HTML to JSON Converter](https://htmltojsonconverter.azurewebsites.net/)
+Visit our free live converter: [HTML to JSON Converter](https://htmltojsonconverter.azurewebsites.net/)

 Try it out now!
 Convert your HTML to JSON with just a few clicks.